CCS-1L-F19/audio-processing-app/README.md

 ## Modifying the source code
 All the webapp's files are stored in the docs folder of this repo.

 index.html is a simple page that contains links.
-The live spectrogram page is in spectrogram.html.
+The page under active development is in spectrogram.html.